 Despite one or two moments when morale plunged (usually when the path was doing exactly the opposite) it actually turned out to be a lot easier than expected, so we are hopeful about the prospects for this year’s Coast Path walk.

-Afterwards, because we were close by, we drove to suicides who either fling themselves bodily over the edge or occasionally drive their cars over, Thelma and Louise-style, not always with the consent of their passengers.
+Afterwards, because we were close by, we drove to Beachy Head – a cliff of heroic proportions, infamous for the number of suicides who either fling themselves bodily over the edge or occasionally drive their cars over, Thelma and Louise-style, not always with the consent of their passengers.
 It was an unsettling, vertiginous place that looked like a municipal park – apart from the way it dropped hundreds of feet into the sea on one side, with barely a knee-high fence (not always even that) to mark the edges.
 In one place a bunch of flowers had been taped to the fence, in another tyre marks in the grass headed straight for the cliff edge (we looked carefully, but they didn’t go right to the edge, and there was no damage to the very lip of the cliff as there would have been if it had gone over, so we suspected a maintenance vehicle).
-We stayed until sunset (a spectacular sight) and drove home weary but content.– a cliff of heroic proportions, infamous for the number of
+We stayed until sunset (a spectacular sight) and drove home weary but content.

 Penny for your thoughts

 Cycle racks in the Seven Sisters Country Park visitor centre shaped like antique Penny Farthings.